Question: "Is it wrong for a married couple to have sex just for pleasure?"

 Biblically, a married couple is expected to have sexual relations: “Since sexual immorality is occurring, each man should have sexual relations with his own wife, and each woman with her own husband.
 The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife.
 Do not deprive each other except perhaps by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control” (1 Corinthians 7:3–5).
 According to this passage, the normal, natural state of marriage is for a husband and wife to have sex regularly.
 The deprivation spoken of is not the denial of having children but the withholding of sexual relations.
 If a husband and wife are not having sex for pleasure, then something is wrong.

 Sex, whether it’s sex for procreation or sex for pleasure, is a gift from God to the marital union.
-The feelings of sexual longings and pleasure during sex were created by God, and God created marriage to fulfill those longings and experience that pleasure.
-We must not forget that God fashioned us for sex and created the emotions to go with it; pleasure was intended.
-We shouldn’t let Satan and his lies keep us from enjoying our spouses or fall into the counterfeit sexual pleasures that the world offers outside of marriage.
+The feelings of sexual longings and pleasure during sex were created by God, and God designed marriage to fulfill those longings and experience that pleasure.
+God fashioned us for sex and created the emotions to go with it; pleasure was intended.
+We shouldn’t let Satan and his lies keep us from providing pleasure to our spouses and enjoying ourselves.
+Neither should we fall victim to the counterfeit sexual pleasures the world offers outside of marriage.
 God’s pleasure is real and satisfying; Satan’s counterfeit is empty and destructive.